 “What does the Bangalore team think about that?”
 Nowadays it’s really common for your project team to stretch across several locations and possibly even several countries.
-Keeping everyone up to date and also clear about the project vision and status is a full time job.
+Keeping everyone up to date and also clear about the project vision and project status is a full time job.
 Wait.
 That’s your job – that’s what a project manager is supposed to do.
 But alongside everything else that you have to do, constantly communicating to team members who aren’t in the same office as you can be a huge overhead.

 One way to get round this – or at least to make it a bit easier – is to use the collaboration features of your online project management software.
 We collaborate naturally with people who work close to us.
 Human beings are social animals, after all, and we like nothing more than a good chat by the water cooler.
 What if you could move all that sociability and sharing online, where everyone could see it and take part, regardless of where they were based?
 Well, collaboration software allows you to do exactly that.